The Lady (2011 film): Background

-Rebecca Frayn began working on the project after she and her husband, producer Andy Harries had visited Burma in the early 1990s.
+Rebecca Frayn began working on the project after she and her husband, producer Andy Harries, had visited Burma in the early 1990s.
 Harries' production company Left Bank Pictures began development of the script in 2008.
 Harries wanted Michelle Yeoh as the lead and had the script sent to her.
 The actress was thrilled because she had always wanted to play Suu Kyi.
 She visited London to meet the couple.
 The script was as British as its origin, telling the story solely from Michael Aris' perspective but Michelle Yeoh claimed she brought an Asian insight to it.
-Her husband Jean Todt (who later on also accompanied the project as accredited producer) encouraged her to contact his country fellowman and friend Luc Besson.
+Her husband Jean Todt (who later also accompanied the project as accredited producer) encouraged her to contact his fellow countryman and friend Luc Besson.
 Besson accepted the script immediately as an opportunity for him to finally present a real life heroine, a female fighter who wields no other weapons than her human virtues.

 During the shooting of the film, news broke that Aung San Suu Kyi's house arrest had been lifted.
 Luc Besson hesitated to believe what he saw on TV because it looked so much like his recent footage.
 Yeoh visited Suu Kyi soon afterwards.
 She would say later it had been like visiting a dear family member.
 When they discussed the film the actress got the feeling she was still on the film set because Luc Besson had recreated the house so accurately.
 Aung San Suu Kyi even gave her a hug.
 On 22 June 2011 Yeoh wanted to visit Suu Kyi a second time but was deported from Burma, reportedly over her portrayal of Aung San Suu Kyi.
 This time Besson was allowed to meet Suu Kyi.
-Suu Kyi said she would hesitate to watch the film because she wasn't too sure to be up to it already, although she asked for a copy.
+Suu Kyi said she would hesitate to watch the film because she was not too sure whether she was up to it, although she asked for a copy.